NickCalabs/nickcalabs.github.io/_posts/Keyboards/2016-04-29-TEX-Yoda-Build-Log-and-Review.markdown

 ##The Build

 I’ve built a few keyboards in my day so I didn’t feel worried about messing up this expensive board.
-Building keyboards is usually a very straigtforward process:
+Building keyboards is usually a very straightforward process:

 - Solder diodes onto the PCB
 - Install switches onto the plate (if the board is plate-mounted as opposed to PCB-mounted, which this one is)